phorgue/porousMultiphaseFoam/docs/porousScalarTransport2DFoam.rst

 Description
 -----------

-Solves the transport equation of a passive scalar for free-surface flow in porous media with dispersion coefficient model.
+Solves the transport equation of a passive scalar for free-surface flow in porous media with dispersion and retard coefficient model.

+Multiple time-dependent injection source points can be specificied using the keyword *sourceEventFileTracer* in **constant/transportProperties** (see :ref:`sourceEventFile`).

-The transport is implicitly solved and based on pre-computed flux **phi** or velocity **U** field and water depth **hwater**
+The transport is implicitly solved and based on pre-computed flux **phi** or velocity **U** field and water depth **hwater**.

+Time step is managed using an estimation of the time truncation error of the scalar variation.

 Configuration files
 -------------------